KhronosGroup/glTF/specification/1.1/README.md

 * **Type**: `number[16]`
 * **Required**: No, default: `[1,0,0,0,0,1,0,0,0,0,1,0,0,0,0,1]`

-### skin.inverseBindMatrices :white_check_mark:
+### skin.inverseBindMatrices

 The ID of the accessor containing the floating-point 4x4 inverse-bind matrices.

 * **Type**: `string`
-* **Required**: Yes
+* **Required**: No, The default is that each matrix is a 4x4 identity matrix, which implies that inverse-bind matrices were pre-applied.
 * **Minimum Length**`: >= 1`

 ### skin.jointNames :white_check_mark:

 Joint names of the joints (nodes with a `jointName` property) in this skin.
-The array length is the same as the `count` property of the `inverseBindMatrices` accessor, and the same as the length of any skeleton array referencing the skin.
+The array length is the same as the `count` property of the `inverseBindMatrices` accessor (when defined), and the same as the length of any skeleton array referencing the skin.

 * **Type**: `string[]`
    * Each element in the array must be unique.